Cahokia: Decline (13th and 14th centuries)

 Scholars have proposed environmental factors, such as environmental degradation through overhunting, deforestation and pollution, and climatic changes, such as increased flooding and droughts, as explanations for abandonment of the site.
 However, more recent research suggests that there is no evidence of human-caused erosion or flooding at Cahokia.

 The late 12th century into the turn of the 13th (the Moorehead phase, 1200–1300 CE) was one of change.
 People stopped constructing and using the earlier T and L shaped ritual buildings as well as large circular rotundas.
 Family homes were built larger and storage pits previously located outside of them were moved inside.
 Ceramic styles and production techniques shifted with an increase in plates, cord-marking, and solar-themed iconography.
 There was also an increase in cemeteries of grouped minor-elites outside of Cahokia.
 Though mound construction still occurred, it did so at a lesser rate.
 Many earlier mounds were ritually capped and ceased to be modified afterwards.
-Altogether, this has been taken as a time when centralized political structures were weakening and essential religious practices were rethought.
+Altogether, this has been taken as a time when centralized political structures were weakening and religious practices thought essential were re-evaluated.

 Political, economic, or cultural problems may also have contributed to the community's decline.
 Thomas Emerson and Kristin Hedman argue that Cahokia's large immigrant population was a factor in the city's ultimate fragmentation, as differing languages, customs, and religions obstructed the creation of a cohesive Cahokian cultural identity.
 Analyses of Cahokian burial sites and the associated remains have also shown that many Cahokians were not native to the city or its immediate surrounding region.
 These immigrants were sometimes buried separately from native residents, a possible indicator of weak integration along ethnic lines.
 It is likely that social and environmental factors combined to produce the conditions that led people to leave Cahokia.

 Cahokia's connections to the surrounding regions seems to have shifted from one of direct contact and outpost construction to one of dispersal.
 The immigrant populations inhabiting upland villages in the so-called Richland Complex were some of the first to leave the city.
 Many people leaving Cahokia went south into the Cairo Lowlands of southern Illinois and further south in the Central Mississippi Valley.
 Later, some left for The Cumberland Basin in central Tennessee.
-Finely crafted artifacts from Cahokia, such as copper repoussé plates and engraved shell, appear at powerful centers such as Moundville and Etowah only after 1250 CE.
+Finely crafted artifacts from Cahokia, such as copper repoussé plates and engraved shell, appear in powerful polities such as Moundville and Etowah only after 1250 CE.